 Insulating your external walls will keep your home warmer in winter.

 If you live in a house built since the 1920s it probably has “cavity walls”, ie an air cavity at least 50 mm (2 inches) wide between the inner and outer skins of the building.
-This cavity can be filled with a solid foam that traps air in tiny bubbles and therefore insulates the wall.
+This cavity can be filled with an insulating material such as mineral wool or vermiculite beads that traps air, prevents air movement, and therefore insulates the wall.
+Static air is a good insulator.
 Cavity wall insulation is the second most cost-effective, low risk, energy-saving measure (after loft insulation) that can be applied to existing homes.

 Cavity wall insulation can be installed without major disruption to a building’s occupants, usually in a single day, and it needs no maintenance.
-The installation has to be done by a specialist company and involves drilling a series of one-inch diameter holes between the bricks in the outer wall and then injecting foam through them under pressure.
+The installation has to be done by a specialist company and involves drilling a series of one-inch diameter holes between the bricks in the outer wall and then injecting the material through them under pressure; then sealing the holes.

 If your house has a solid brick wall (you can tell from the pattern of the external brickwork: bricks in solid walls were laid alternately end-on and sideways-on), insulation can be applied either from the inside (making the rooms slightly smaller) or the outside.
 These are more complex undertakings and you should seek professional advice before deciding to go down this route.
 Find out more here.